Butter (2020 film)

-Butter (also titled Butter's Final Meal) is a 2020 American comedy/drama film directed by Paul A. Kaufman and starring Mira Sorvino, Mykelti Williamson, Brian Van Holt, Ravi Patel, Annabeth Gish and Alex Kersting.
+Butter (also titled Butter's Final Meal) is a 2020 American comedy-drama film directed by Paul A. Kaufman and starring Mira Sorvino, Mykelti Williamson, Brian Van Holt, Ravi Patel, Annabeth Gish, McKaley Miller, and Alex Kersting.
 It is based on the novel of the same name by Erin Jade Lange.

 The film was released on VOD and select theaters by Blue Fox Entertainment on February 25, 2022.